marcaureln/esatic-bihar2/oracle/README.md

 # Oracle Database 19c Enterprise Edition on ARM64

-This Vargantfile is for people unable to virtualize x86_64 architecture on their ARM64 machines.
-To be sure that you need this Vagrantfile, run the following command:
+This Docker Compose file is for people unable to use the course's Vagrantfile because they have ARM CPUs.
+To be sure that you need this, run the following command:

 ```bash
 uname -m
 ```

-If the output is `armv64` or `aarch64`, then you need this Vagrantfile.
-If the output is `x86_64`, then walk away from this repository.
+If the output is `armv64` or `aarch64`, then you are in the right place.
+If the output is `x86_64`, then walk away from this repository and use the course's Vagrantfile.

 ## Getting Started